azaghal/factorio-quickbar-vertical-swap/README.md

 --------

 -   Press `C` to vertically swap qucikbar slots. **NOTE:** Default control overlaps with built-in *Shoot selected* control.
-It is recommended to rebind the *Shoot selected* control to avoid accidents (for example to `Shift + Spacebar`), or to rebind the vertical swap control instead.
+It is advisable to rebind the *Vertically swap quickbar slots* control or *Shoot selected* control to avoid accidents.
+Default control was picked due to its convenient placement on standard US keyboard layout, and its closeness to related default control binding for quickbar swapping.
 -   Configurable mode of operation.
 Choose between all quickbars (both visible and hidden), or one or more of the active (visible) quickbars.
 -   Black-listing quickbar rows.
 Provide a comma-separated list of quickbars (numbers 1 through 10) that should be excluded from vertical swapping.